guylamar2006/SteamNix/README.md

 * PC with NixOS installed and BTRFS filesystem.
 * Ethernet Connection
 * Desktop (SteamDeck will not work)
-* Basic knowledge of NixOs (editing time zone, fileystem options, etc from config file)
+* Basic knowledge of NixOS (editing time zone, fileystem options, etc from config file)

 # Features
 * Zero Desktop Bloat.
 Gamescope is used as window manager.